nuxeo/onedrive-java-client/README.md

 </dependency>
 ```

-If you ant to use the on development version, declare :
+If you want to use the on development version, declare :

 ```
 <dependency>
   <groupId>org.nuxeo.onedrive</groupId>
   <artifactId>onedrive-java-client</artifactId>
-  <version>1.0</version>
+  <version>1.0-SNAPSHOT</version>
 </dependency>
 ```